ATVs in Thailand

 They are something of a novelty and leisure machine out on the Gulf Islands and have a draw with the tourist crowds.

-ATVs or All Terrain Vehicles are not in wide use in Thailand but do feature heavily on the islands such as Koh Tao and Koh Phangan.
+ATVs or All Terrain Vehicles are not in wide elsewhere in Thailand but are used heavily on islands such as Koh Tao and Koh Phangan.
 Some towns and cities in the north of Thailand also feature them.

 Types of ATV in Thailand